google/comprehensive-rust/src/borrowing/interior-mutability.md

 ## `Cell`

-`Cell` wraps a value and allows getting or setting the value, even with a shared reference to the `Cell`.
+[`Cell<T>`] wraps a `T` value.
+It allows getting or setting the value, even with a shared reference to the `Cell`.
 However, it does not allow any references to the value.
-Since there are no references, borrowing rules cannot be broken.
+Since there are no references, the borrowing rules cannot be broken.

 ```rust,editable
 use std::cell::Cell;